Sunday, December 21, 2008

 Created January 15 - February 24, 2008, #142.

-The comic book is The Adventures of Tintin.
+The graphic novel that Jean-Luc is holding is from the serial The Adventures of Tintin.
 Tintin is a globe-trotting, crime solving Belgium journalist/reporter.
 He was created by Georges Rémi under the pen name Hergé.
-It first appear as a comic strip in a newspaper in Belgium in 1929.
-The books have been translated in 50 languages and 200 millions copies have been sold.
-It remains one of the most popular comic book in Europe, and in French Canada.
-I am not certain about it's popularity in the rest of the North American continent.
+It first appear as a comic strip in a Belgium newspaper in 1929.
+The series of graphic novels have been translated in 50 languages and 200 millions copies have been sold.
+The series is very popular especially in Europe and French speaking Canada.
+I am not certain about its popularity in the rest of the North American continent.
 This volume is entitled "Tintin au Tibet".

 ---------